Viewing Room Main Site

 Kathy Erteman, photograph by Sarah Weal

-Kathy Erteman (American, b.
+Kathy Erteman (United States, b.
 1952) is a New York-based ceramic artist dividing her time between studios in New York City and the Hudson Valley.
-With a studio practice spanning more than 40 years, Erteman creates both functional and non-functional vessels as wall mounted compositions and installations.
+With a studio practice spanning more than 40 years, Erteman creates both functional and non-functional vessels as well as wall mounted compositions and installations.
 Employing technical expertise with a modernist aesthetic, her work demonstrates a reductive approach to formal composition resulting in works that are minimal in form activated by abstract surface decoration and subtle texture.
-Erteman describes her process and relationship to the medium, “As my craftsmanship skill increases my desire to control the process lessens.
-Control versus chance currently plays a larger role in my work as I to surrender to the process and allow the clay to speak more freely.”
+Erteman describes her process and relationship to the medium: “As my craftsmanship skill increases, my desire to control the process lessens.
+Control versus chance currently plays a larger role in my work as I too surrender to the process and allow the clay to speak more freely.”

 CV